Medical Science (single award)

 There has never been a greater demand for jobs in the healthcare and sports sectors.
 Together with two other level three qualifications, this course will enable you access to a huge range of opportunities in both the healthcare and sports science sectors.
-The healthcare sector has a shortage of around 40,000 jobs for nurses and 88,000 jobs for other medical staff advertised per year and there is no shortage of career options in the field of sports science.
+The healthcare sector has a shortage of around 43,600 full time jobs for nurses and around 35% of the 125,000 jobs available for medical staff advertised per year and there is no shortage of career options in the field of sports science.
 The Diploma has been developed together by universities and clinical pathology laboratories to provide the skills that will allow you to observe, understand, assess and suggest solutions to real world medical problems and challenges these jobs require.

 The main purpose of the qualification is to provide learners with the knowledge, understanding and skills in key scientific principles to support progress to higher education or employment in areas of medical science, such as job roles in physiological sciences, sports science or clinical laboratory services.
 The qualification covers the key topic areas of health, physiology and disease, as well as providing the opportunity to study the areas of pharmacology, physiological measurement, clinical testing and medical research.